Tetris "A-Hack"

 Audible changes

-Panel De Pon's Japanese voice samples had to be changed for Tetris Attack's "Mario" characters, obviously.
+Panel De Pon's Japanese voice samples had to be changed for Tetris Attack's characters, obviously.
 And that's about it for sound effect changes.

-The music was not changed, except:
+The music was not changed in Tetris Attack, except:

-- Bowser's theme (stage 12) was originally Sanatos' theme (stage 11 of PDP).
+• Bowser's theme (stage 12) was originally Sanatos' theme (stage 11 of PDP).
 Corderia's theme (stage 12 of PDP) was not used in Tetris Attack.

-- Kamek's theme (stage 11) uses the same music as stage 9 and 10.
+• Kamek's theme (stage 11) uses the same music as stage 9 and 10.